fuzzy69/proxy-harvester/README.md

 ### About

-PyQt5 multithreaded application for scraping and checking proxies.
+PyQt5 multithreaded application for scraping and checking proxies. **Notice**: work in progress.

 ### Screenshot